 The Support Group Blog

 It's that wonderful time of the year again - the FileMaker Developer Conference.
-Karstyn McCoy, our Senior Systems Engineer, and I just returned from the DevCon conference in Dallas, TX and we are more excited than ever about the future of this ingenious software platform.
+Karstyn McCoy, our Senior Systems Engineer, and I just returned from the FileMaker Developer Conference 2018 in Dallas, TX and we are more excited than ever about the future of this ingenious software platform.
 It was a week full of motivational discussions and a whole lot of learning.

 We are so excited that FileMaker Go has reached a major milestone — more than 3 million product downloads!
 What a tremendous accomplishment and a true testament to its efficacy.